The Kepler Track

 From the Forest Burn shelter, the trail continued along the exposed mountain track before dipping down to Luxmore hut (50 beds).
 On the way down to the hut we heard the load whirr of a helicopter, which swooped around and landed at the hut.
 A bunch of people got out, no doubt heli-hiking.

 We arrived at the hut at 11 am and spent 45 minutes there for our lunch.
 Given it was late morning we were surprised at the number of people at the hut.
-We made soup and ate some pb wraps for lunch.
+We made soup and ate some peanut butter wraps for lunch.

 We left at 11.45 am.
 The views from the hut were still great, and the next stretch was completely downhill.
 It was considerably less steep than this morning’s climb and began over some gently undulating grasslands.